Skip to main content

 If you opt for an immediate annuity, you invest a lump sum of money and start receiving payments immediately.

-• Flexible Premium Deferred Annuity (FPDA): first-year contributions, contributions after the first year, income later.
+• Flexible Premium Deferred Annuity (FPDA): First-year contributions, contributions after the first year, income later.

-• Single Premium Immediate Annuity (SPIA): first-year contributions, income now.
+• Single Premium Immediate Annuity (SPIA): First-year contributions, income now.

-• Multi-Year Guaranteed Annuity: first-year contributions, income later.
+• Multi-Year Guaranteed Annuity: First-year contributions, income later.

 Take the following factors into consideration when choosing your annuity: